-SPREAD can be played as a team game to educate players about the planned adoption and to develop wider ownership for the programme across the leadership team.
+SPREAD can be played as a team game to educate players about the planned adoption and to develop wider ownership for the program across the leadership team.

 Typical SPREAD uses include New Product Launch within external customer communities or New Strategy / Process / Behaviour Roll-out within internal organizational communities.

 After a group has played SPREAD to prepare for an upcoming major adoption they should understand much more clearly what is really involved.
 Therefore, they should be better equipped to envisage it, plan it, identify the key risks, and manage more effectively when the unexpected happens because they have already simulated it!

 SPREAD can be configured with any set of tasks required for a rollout and all team decisions are saved and can be “action-replayed” afterward to deepen the learning.
 SPREAD results are shown graphically using high impact charts showing user adoption, the budget spends, user benefits, and other key roll-out measures.

 Below is a screenshot from a typical SPREAD session.
 On the left, we have a list of possible initiatives and their status.
 The 4 gauges show graphically the progress on Readiness, Leader Engagement, Milestones, and Community Adoption.